-During the period May 31, 2019 through to the date of this MD&A, gold and silver prices started to appreciate, with gold trading between US \$1,275 per ounce and US \$2,075 per ounce, closing at US \$1,732 per ounce at February 28, 2021, and silver trading between US \$11 per ounce and US \$29 per ounce, closing at US \$26.64 per ounce at February 28, 2021.
-During the same period, copper prices have fluctuated between a low of US \$2.10 per pound and a high of US \$4.30 per pound closing at US \$4.08 per pound on February 28, 2021.
-Since February 28, 2021 to the date of this report, gold and silver prices have come down from their highs while copper has been fluctuating around the US\$4.00 per pound price range.
+During the period May 31, 2019 through to the date of this MD&A, copper prices have fluctuated between a low of US \$2.10 per pound and a high of US \$4.75 per pound closing at US \$4.25 per pound.
+During the same period, gold and silver prices started to appreciate, with gold trading between US \$1,275 per ounce and US \$2,029 per ounce, closing at US \$1,754 per ounce, and silver trading between US \$11 per ounce and US \$29 per ounce, closing at US \$22.60 per ounce.
+Since May 31, 2021 to the date of this report, gold and silver prices have come down from their highs with gold trading around US\$1,800 per ounce and silver between US\$25 and US\$ 26 per ounce while copper has been fluctuating around the US\$4.00 per pound price range.

 Since the second half of 2019, base metal prices have increased significantly.
 These factors have created a positive environment for the resource and exploration sectors focused on these metals, and as a result, share prices of many junior/exploration stage companies have increased in value, allowing for new financing over this period.
 However, as a result of the global pandemic caused by COVID-19 many governments have mandated lockdowns affecting the ability of companies to continue with normal operations.
-As a result of the increase in precious metal prices, market capitalization of the Company has increased.
-Also, certain re-sell restrictions on the Company's common shares expired resulting in an over-hang of stock held by previous private placement subscribers.
-As described above, the global pandemic has created significant volatility in gold and silver prices since February 2020.
-If gold, silver and copper prices stay high once the pandemic settles, this may provide better opportunities for additional funding and more activity in the precious metals or base metals exploration sector.
+As a result of the increase in precious metal prices combined with exploration success the market capitalization of the Corporation increased.
+However, during 2020 and 2021 a new wave of COVID-19 related to the "delta" variant has created pressure in the global markets including the resource sector.
+In addition, certain re-sell restrictions on the Company's common shares expired resulting in an over-hang of stock held by previous private placement subscribers.
+In management's opinion, these factors were the primary drivers in a decline to the Corporation's share price.
+As described above, the global pandemic has created significant volatility in copper, gold and silver prices since February 2020.
+If prices for these metals stay high or increases once the pandemic settles, this may release some pressure on the stock market resulting in increased share prices which may provide better opportunities for additional funding and consequently more operational activity in the precious metals or base metals exploration sector.